Skip to main content

 $ cd Downloads

-You can check what's there by running ls.
-Now run the installer:
+You can check what's there by running ls Mini* - you should see there's a file of the form Miniforge-<version>-<platform>.sh.

 Note